seratch/notion-sdk-jvm/README.md

 Here is an **unofficial** Notion SDK for any JVM language users!

-This project aims to provide a tool for any JVM language developers without any hurdles.
+This project aims to provide a Notion API client for any JVM language developers without hurdles.
 To realize the goal, its code is written in Kotlin with a nice consideration for Java compatibility.

 ### Getting Started